Gospel reading: Matthew 22:15-21

 Meditation: What do we owe God and our neighbor?
 Scripture

-us to give to everyone whatever is their due and to "owe no one
+tells us to give to everyone whatever is their due and to "owe no

-If Jesus answered that it was lawful to pay taxes to a pagan
+answered that it was lawful to pay taxes to a pagan ruler, then he

-he would lose credibility with the Jewish nation who would regard
+would lose credibility with the Jewish nation who would regard him

 Jesus avoided their trap by confronting them with the image of a coin.
 Coinage in the ancient world had significant political power.
 Rulers issued coins with their own image and inscription on them.
 In a certain sense the coin was regarded as the personal property of the ruler.
 Where the coin was valid the ruler held political sway over the people.
 Since the Jews used the Roman currency, Jesus explained that what belonged to Caesar must be given to Caesar.